stac-api-extensions/collection-search/README.md

 A free-text search parameter `q` based on OGC API - Records can be added.
 See <https://docs.ogc.org/DRAFTS/20-004.html#_parameter_q> for details.
 The specific set of text fields of a Collection to which the parameter is applied is left to the discretion of the implementation, but a recommendation is to at least consider `title`, `description` and `keywords`.

 The search works case-insensitive.
-Any of the search terms (i.e. all words separated by a space) must be present in the set of text fields (OR).
+Any of the search terms must be present in the set of text fields.
+The operator is OR and all search terms must be delimited by a comma.
+Spaces have no special meaning.
+So if you want to search for "Earth Observation" or "EO", your query parameter should be as follows: `q=EO,Earth Observation`.

 #### Filter (CQL)